mysensors/NodeManager/README.md

     void setReportIntervalSeconds(int value);
     // [30] if set and when the board is battery powered, sleep() is always called instead of wait() (default: true) void setSleepOrWait(bool value);
+    // sleep if the node is a battery powered or wait if it is not for the given number of milliseconds void sleepOrWait(long value);
     // [31] set which pin is connected to RST of the board to reboot the board when requested.
 If not set the software reboot is used instead (default: -1) void setRebootPin(int value);
-    // sleep if the node is a battery powered or wait if it is not for the given number of milliseconds void sleepOrWait(long value);
+    // [32] turn the ADC off so to save 0.2 mA void setADCOff();
 ~~~

 ### Set reporting intervals and sleeping cycles